The essentials on probation at work

 Have clear expectations

 It is a common mistake for leaders not to be clear about their expectations.
 Indeed, there is a fine balance between being prescriptive or micro-managing and giving freedom to employees as to how they carry out their tasks.
-We recommend that expectations be set from the beginning of the probationary period at work.
+Organisations often set expectations early in the probation period.
 When doing so, leaders should be mindful to not overload the employee with workload and responsibilities.
 The process should be gradual so as not to be off-putting.

 Ensure good communication

 Communication is critical between managers and their teams.
-For employees in probation, the importance of communication is paramount and likely to determine their success of failure in the role.
 Employees should not be scared to ask for help from their supervisors or colleagues.
 When starting a new role, there is often a lot to learn.
-Managers should provide sufficient guidance throughout and should encourage communication by both having scheduled meetings and an open-door policy.
+Managers may choose to offer regular check-ins and other communication channels to support new employees as they settle in.
 Making this clear to the new employee is essential to ensure that they feel comfortable asking for help or feedback.

 Keep records of performance using HR tools

 Human resources tools are built to provide guidance to leaders and employees on how to rate performance.
-Using these tools will provide structure to the performance evaluation taking place during the probation period.
+HR tools can help structure performance discussions and provide a record for internal processes.
 It ensures employers ask themselves the right questions, and that employees provide feedback on their perceptions of their own performance.
 An additional advantage of these tools is that they keep everything on record.
 As such, they can serve as evidence if and when necessary.

 For more on evaluation, check our articles: